Flavours of Assam

 Day 3: Kaziranga

-You will go on an early morning trek towards the pristine and enchanting Karbi Hills, which forms part of the Kaziranga National Park’s highland ranges.
+Today you will set out on an early morning trek towards the pristine Karbi Hills, which forms a part of the Kaziranga National Park’s highland ranges.
 The animals of the park use these hills as their routes of migration, from the hills to the plains and vice versa, especially the big herds of wild elephants.

 We will walk upstream along the course of the Kohora river, crossing Karbi ethnic villages, and learning about their traditional customs and practices, including food, handloom and farming.
-The animist rituals embedded in the Karbi society makes for a fascinating insight into their worldviews and expressions of the forests they inhabit and live.
-You will have a traditional breakfast at the start of the forest trail, just like the way Karbi communities have before embarking on their journeys inside the forest.
+You will have a traditional breakfast at the start of the forest trail before embarking on your journey inside the forest.
 After a morning prayer ritual to the forest by a traditional priest, which is to ask for entry to the forest and for overall wellbeing of humans, non-humans and other-than-humans, you will go for a forest trek.
-Lunch will also be a combination of local food and ingredients of the forest, and will take place inside the forest as well, cooked in bamboo sleeves in the Karbi traditional way.
-There will also be a local naturalist guide who will provide you with insights about the forest produce that communities depend on, and enchant you with mystical stories and tales from the forest, passed on across many generations, about streams, trees and spirits of the nature, that they worship.
+There will be a local naturalist guide who will provide you with insights about the forest produce that communities depend on.
+The naturalist will share mystical stories and tales from the forest, passed on across many generations, about streams, rivers, trees and spirits of the nature, that they worship, revere and learn to live with.

 Day 4: Kaziranga to Majuli